What HIPAA Cybersecurity Requirements Actually Demand

 - Subcontractors: Entities handling ePHI on behalf of business associates — fully subject to Security Rule obligations

-One distinction that organizations frequently miss: the Security Rule applies only to electronic protected health information.
+One distinction organizations frequently miss: the Security Rule applies only to electronic protected health information.
 Paper records fall under the HIPAA Privacy Rule.
-But given that virtually every clinical and administrative workflow now involves digital systems — Electronic Health Records (EHR), patient portals, billing platforms, lab interfaces — practically every healthcare operation handles ePHI that requires Security Rule compliance.
+But because virtually every clinical and administrative workflow now involves digital systems — Electronic Health Records (EHR), patient portals, billing platforms, lab interfaces — practically every healthcare operation handles ePHI that requires Security Rule compliance.

 The rule uses a risk-based framework.
 Rather than mandating specific technologies, it requires organizations to conduct accurate risk analyses and implement security measures appropriate to their size, complexity, and capabilities.
 This flexibility is intentional — a 3-provider rural clinic has different resources than a 500-bed academic medical center — but it does not reduce the obligation to achieve meaningful ePHI protection.

-NIST Special Publication 800-66 Revision 2, Implementing the HIPAA Security Rule, provides the most authoritative guidance for translating Security Rule requirements into concrete security controls.
+NIST Special Publication 800-66 Revision 2, Implementing the HIPAA Security Rule, provides the most authoritative guidance for translating Security Rule requirements into concrete controls.
 Organizations building or maturing their HIPAA security programs should treat NIST SP 800-66 as a primary reference alongside the rule text itself.
-The NIST Cybersecurity Framework (CSF) 2.0 also maps well to HIPAA requirements and gives teams a structured way to assess gaps and track remediation progress.
+The NIST Cybersecurity Framework (CSF) 2.0 also maps well to HIPAA requirements and gives teams a structured way to assess gaps and track remediation.
+For the threats driving these requirements, see our analysis of healthcare cybersecurity threats in 2026.

 2026 Proposed Rule Update: MFA and Encryption

-HHS's 2024 proposed updates to the HIPAA Security Rule would formalize Multi-Factor Authentication (MFA) as a mandatory requirement for all ePHI access and strengthen encryption standards across covered entities and business associates.
-While the final rule has not been published as of early 2026, OCR is already scrutinizing MFA gaps in breach investigations.
-Organizations should implement MFA now rather than waiting for rule finalization.
+HHS proposed Security Rule amendments in late 2024 that would make Multi-Factor Authentication mandatory for all ePHI access and tighten encryption requirements for data at rest and in transit.
+While not yet finalized in 2026, OCR is already scrutinizing authentication and encryption controls in breach investigations.
+Implement MFA and encryption now rather than waiting for finalization.

 Administrative Safeguards: §164.308